-The best way to ensure that you’re getting quality followers is to buy from a company that uses organic growth methods and targeting instructions to gain followers that are in your industry and would actually be interested in your account.
+The best way to ensure that you’re getting quality followers is to buy from a company that uses organic growth methods and targeting instructions to gain real followers that are in your industry and would actually be interested in your account.

 Another good thing about this is that if a user were to look at the accounts that are following you, they’ll be accounts that are related to your content type and they won’t raise any concerns as being fake accounts.
 Instead, your credibility will be boosted because there will be accounts that are connected to your market that are following you.